-Injuries to the neck:
+Injuries to the neck

-Neck injuries stemming from an automobile accident include whiplash, neck strain and more serious injuries like a cervical dislocation or an injury to a disc.
+Neck injuries stemming from an automobile accident include whiplash, neck strain, and more serious injuries like a cervical dislocation or an injury to a disc.
 Cervical dislocation is the breaking of the neck or snapping of the spine in one fluid motion.

-Injuries to the spinal cord:
+Injuries to the spinal cord

 Damage to the spinal cord occurs when displaced fragments of bones, disc material or ligaments bruise or tear into spinal cord tissue.
 This destroys the component in nerve cells responsible for carrying signals from your brain to all major organs in the body.
 Spinal cord damage will often result in a loss of function or feeling to the extremities in an accident victim.

-Injuries to your own mental wellbeing:
+Injuries to your own mental wellbeing

-Head injuries or traumatic brain injuries:
+Head injuries or traumatic brain injuries

 It is possible for an automobile accident to cause a traumatic brain injury when the external force of a car accident, the sudden deceleration of the vehicle as it collides with another object, bruises the brain.
 The injury may lead to a permanent or temporary impairment of the brain’s proper function.
-TBI’s are the most common in side impact accidents.
+TBI’s are the most common in side-impact accidents.

 The diagnosis of a brain injury can be difficult, often calling for expensive CT scans or MRI scans to provide a doctor with an image of the damaged area.

 Understanding what to expect from an automobile accident will help you determine how best to handle your auto accident case.
-Injuries will happen and they may take days, weeks of even months to fully present to even a well-versed medical professional.
+Injuries will happen and they may take days, weeks or even months to fully present to even a well-versed medical professional.
 Your case will depend greatly upon the severity of damages and injuries, and there is likely complex litigation involved.
 Handling your own case will be difficult.
-At Hunter Law, P.A. we navigate rough waters, allowing you time to concentrate on improving your health quickly.
+At Hunter Law we navigate rough waters, allowing you time to concentrate on improving your health quickly.